North Korea sent banned chemical, missile items and technicians to Syria, U.N. experts say | The Japan Times

 The panel said it also examined shipments prohibited by member states that were sent by the Chinese company Cheng Tong Trading Co.
 Ltd. to Damascus-based companies in 2016 and 2017.

-The experts said 13 shipping containers were filled with “acid resistant tiles” which would cover 5,000 square meters, enough for a large-scale industrial project.
+The experts said 13 shipping containers were filled with “acid-resistant tiles” that would cover 5,000 square meters, enough for a large-scale industrial project.

 One country’s analysis concluded that the tiles “were to be used for activities conducted at high temperatures,” the panel said, while another country said the material “can be used to build bricks for the interior walls of (a) chemical factory.”

-The panel also said it continued its investigations into activities of Ryu Jin, a senior official in Syria for the Korea Mining Development Trading Corp. known as KOMID, who is on the U.N. sanctions blacklist.
-He listed his rank as a major general in a letter with an official proposal to Syrian Major General Ali Salim of the Army Supply Bureau for “an air defense command and control system,” it said.
+The panel also said it continued its investigations into activities of Ryu Jin, a senior official in Syria for the Korea Mining Development Trading Corp.
+(KOMID), who is on the U.N. sanctions blacklist.
+He listed his rank as a major general in a letter with an official proposal to Syrian Maj.
+Gen. Ali Salim of the Army Supply Bureau for “an air defense command and control system,” it said.

 KOMID is the DPRK’s primary arms dealer and main exporter of goods and equipment related to ballistic missiles and conventional weapons.